Clitoral Hood Reduction in London

-The clitoral hood reduction procedure aims to improve the aesthetic appearance while maintaining all functionality.
+The clitoral hood reduction procedure aims to improve the aesthetic appearance while maintaining functionality.

-There are numerous different methods for completing the clitoral hood reduction.
+There are different methods for completing the clitoral hood reduction.
 These include:

-- Bilateral excision: the prepuce tissues which cover the clitoral glans is cut, with the glans in the middle being maintained.
+- Bilateral excision: the prepuce tissues which cover the clitoral glans is removed, with the glans in the middle being maintained.

-- Excision of redundant folds: as the name suggests, the redundant folds of the clitoral prepuce tissue are cut away.
-In this instance, the incisions are made parallel to the long axis of the clitoris.
+- Excision of redundant folds: as the name suggests, the redundant folds of the clitoral prepuce tissue are surgically removed.
+In this case, the incisions are made parallel to the long axis of the clitoris to reduce the risk of sensory disturbances to the clitoris.

 The clitoral hood reduction is often performed as part of a labiaplasty, which involves reshaping the labia minora.
-If you combine surgeries, the procedure time may be approximately two hours.
+With a combined labia minora reduction and clitoral hood reduction, the procedure takes about 2 hours to complete.

 As with any surgical procedure, clitoral hood reduction carries certain rare risks.
 Risks associated with this procedure include: